[Hacker News discussion, LinkedIn discussion, Twitter thread]

 In the example above, sequential is an example of a control flow in which one task is executed after another.
 There are other types of control flows such as parallel, if statement, for loop.

-• Sequential: executing task B after task A completes, likely because task B depends on Task A. For example, the SQL query can only be executed after it’s been translated from the user input.
+• Sequential: executing task B after task A completes, likely because task B depends on task A. For example, the SQL query can only be executed after it’s been translated from the user input.

 • Parallel: executing tasks A and B at the same time.